fjnelima-pixel/commercial-insights-pharma-marketplace/README.md

 Designed to demonstrate decision-ready insights aligned with commercial strategy and access-to-medicine objectives.

-# By Faith N. Weyombo
-# Financial and Data Analyst
+By Faith N. Weyombo -Financial and Data Analyst